 IT offers all kinds of reasons to use IT in the teaching-learning process.
 For example:

 - Deepen the study on the conceptual level.

 4. Possibility to give feedback to the students.

-5. Give necessary support for the students when the teacher is not available.
+5. Give necessary support to the students when the teacher is unavailable.

-6. Make available extra explanations for students using texts, media, ….an important element of modern higher education.
+6. Make available extra explanations for students using text media, … an essential element of modern higher education.

 10. Support the students if the teacher is not available.